GitauHarrison/notes/linode/buy_domain.md

 ![Edit reverse dns](/images/linode/buy_domain/edit_reverse_dns.png)

-Only on form field is provided.
+Only one form field is provided.
 In my case, I have added my domain name as www.bolderlearner.com.
 Sometimes it may take a few minutes for the DNS to propagate and it might look like you have an error.
 Give it a few minutes if that is the case for you.
 My edit was instant.
 As soon as you save, you will see that Reverse DNS column has been updated.

 I will open my browser and paste my domain name into the search bar to test if the application is accessible.